 - exploring possible strategies an individual might adopt to resolve the concern

-- advising individuals of the various avenues of support available to them throughout the University
+- advising individuals of the various avenues of support available to them throughout the University and externally

 - explaining that they are not providing legal advice or advocacy.

 Students may seek advice or assistance from the Safer Community Unit at any stage.

 Students may seek advice or assistance from the student life and support at any stage.

 Or staff may contact HR Business Partner or the Safer Community Unit.

 Staff may seek advice or assistance from firstname.lastname@example.org.